tofodroid/mimi-mod/README.md

 - Add instrument variants (piano woods, drum colors via dye, etc.)

-- Add uncraftable instruments that can only be found as loot or from villagers

-- Add music villagers that sell instruments and possibly songs

 - Add multiple voices to existing instruments (I.E: microphone currently uses "dos" but could have a toggle for "ahs")

 - Add the ability to apply a banner pattern to the bass drum